LucianLaFleur/language_data/README.md

 ### Mandarin Chinese ---

-- All Anki Cloze document shows sentences added to study decks in anki-compatable import format for the clozes.
+- **All Anki Cloze** document shows sentences added to study decks in anki-compatable import format for the clozes.
 - Added sentences is incomplete, and may include sentences that are not sorted to their appropriate level, and therefore not yet included in a proper study deck.
+- **zh_added_sentences_master** shows all completed vocab that has at least 1 sentence, (whilst under development, prioritized by HSK order).
+- all added sentences, regardless of targets, are kept here in the format I use before processing them into cloze-deletion cards

 ### Japanese ---